-E Organisational changes are being made which promote person centred ways of working
+Deing made which promote person centred ways of working.

 Words are not enough - the organisation must be able to demonstrate how it has supported individuals to get a better life.
 Over time the organisation will begin to look different as action is taken to modernise policies, procedures, staff roles, use of resources, planning and service development.
-The organisation will work in partnership with people who need support, their families, supporters, other services and community members to work out how to make improvements.
-Are people using services involved in decision making within the organsation?
+The organisation will work in partnership with people who need support, their families, supporters, other services and community members to work out how to make positive changes.